gianluca-nitti/mx3000control/README.md

 there might be some chances to brick them (never happened during my tests with the MX-3000, though; when sending malformed commands, a power cycle always fixed everything).
 I take no responsibility for any damage you might cause to your devices.

+### Arch Linux package
+If you are using Arch Linux, you can install this program from the AUR.
+Tha package is [mx3000control-git](https://aur.archlinux.org/packages/mx3000control-git/).
+To use this program on a different distribution/system, see the Building section below.

 ### Development notes
 If you are interested in the process behind the development of this program, you may find [DEVLOG.md](https://github.com/gianluca-nitti/mx3000control/blob/master/DEVLOG.md) interesting.